FaceInCake/Comp3770-30/README.md

 # Comp3770-30

-Project for Group 30's Comp3770 Fall2021 class
+Assignment 4 for comp3770, group 30.